vladyslav-panchenko280/trello-agent-script/PROMPT.md

 Organize these tasks into Trello lists (`today`, `weekly`, `planning`), set due dates where required, and for each non-empty list produce:

 1. JSON file content in Trello format
-2. The CLI command to run it with `main.py`
+2. The CLI command to run it with `trello-task-maker`

 Format the output and execute it.